tdwg/rs.tdwg.org/process/process-vocabulary.md

 ## 5.1 Redirection for human-readable term metadata during content negotiation

 For term IRIs, redirection during content-negotiation for machine-readable representations is handled automatically by the server, since those representations are generated directly from the metadata stored in the rs.tdwg.org repo.
-However, the human-readable representations redirect to fragment identifiers in list of terms documents.
+However, the human-readable representations redirect to fragment identifiers in List of Terms documents.
 For currently maintained vocabularies, these are usually GitHub Pages-generated web pages whose actual page URLs do not correspond to the term IRIs.
 Correct redirection is controlled by the redirect URL in the `redirects.csv` file in the `html` directory of the `rs.tdwg.org`.
-The data in this table will need to be updated if the actual URL of the list of pages document changes.
+The data in this table will need to be updated if the actual URL of the List of Terms document changes.

 # 6 Generating JSON-LD for controlled vocabularies